Thank you for supporting First Church with your prayers, your presence and your financial gifts.

 April: One Great Hour of Sharing The UCC joins together with several denominations to fund poverty relief, water programs, and disaster response around the world.

 May: MN Interfaith Power and Light MN IPL responds to climate change by bringing Minnesota’s faith communities together and providing opportunities for congregations to join the growing climate justice movement.

 June: Strengthen the Church Supports the UCC in developing new congregations, revitalizing existing churches, and reaching out youth and young adults.
 Half of the offering stays in the MN Conference and half is shared with the National UCC.

 July: University Area Sanctuary Coalition.
 These funds help to provide sanctuary and they also provide a variety of supports for our immigrant neighbors: legal counsel, medical care, and help with other basic needs.

-August: Lexington Commons Ministry.
-Supports the monthly meal that is prepared, served, and enjoyed with the residents at Lexington Commons, as well as welcome baskets for new residents and other special projects.
+September: Lexington Commons ministry.
+The funds collected support the monthly meal at Lexington Commons as well as welcome baskets for new residents and other special projects.

 October: Neighbors in Need UCC Special Offering Funds the work of service and justice through grants offered to congregations and non profit organizations.
 Supports the ministry of our American Indian churches through the Council for American Indian Ministry.

 November: Good Neighbor Offering Supports several of our partners in the Marcy Holmes neighborhood: Southeast Seniors, Eastside Meals on Wheels, Marcy Holmes Neighborhood Association and Restorative Justice Community Action.

 December (received on Christmas Eve): Christmas Fund and San Lucas Mission The Christmas Fund offers emergency support to retired UCC clergy and supplements the income of those with inadequate pensions.
 The San Lucas Mission supports the community of San Lucas Toliman in Guatemala through a variety of projects directed by the local people.